 Register your KMS

-Further down the page is the section Virtual Machine Encryption Key Management Servers, click on
+In the section Virtual Machine Encryption Key Management Servers, click on

-Add a new KMS Server
+Add a new KMS Server.

 In the new window, enter the following information:

-- SSLThumbprint of KMS
+- SSLThumbprint of the KMS

 Then validate with